Author: pmp_admin_vz6135wv

 Kitchen Extensions

 Kitchen extensions commonly cost between $150 and $250 per square foot.
 Expenses depend on design complexity, materials, and finishes chosen.
 Upgrading appliances, cabinetry, or flooring also influences the total budget.
 A kitchen extension of around 300 square feet may cost between $45,000 and $75,000.
 Incorporating open-plan features or high-end fixtures can further increase the overall cost.
-By accounting for these costs, homeowners can make informed decisions about their extension projects while aligning expenses with budgets.

 Conclusion